-Pour the mixture into a heat proof dish and place in the refrigerator till soft set.
+Pour the mixture into a heavy ceramic dish that won’t crack from the heat…and place in the refrigerator till soft set.
 Check and stir about every 30 minutes.
 You don’t want the gelatin and chocolate to separate.
 It will take about 2 hours to soft set.
 When it is soft set it should be very thick.

 I’ve heard horror stories of this pie not setting up!
 There are three key steps to making this pie and you MUST follow them if you want this to be a success…and you do!
 Cause you’re amazing!

 #1) EXACT measurements on the above ingredients!
 Do not add more milk, sugar, chocolate, etc. EXACT ingredient measurements.